The Building Coordinator is responsible for tracking and assigning building keys and keycard access for all doorways in Gerberding Hall.

 Requesting Keycard Access

-Schmitz Hall’s exterior doors, hallway doors, stairwell doors, and many unit suite entryway doors are controlled by card reader access.
+Gerberding Hall’s exterior doors, hallway doors, stairwell doors, and many unit suite entryway doors are controlled by keycard reader access.
 Student, staff, and faculty Husky Cards serve as the access card for these types of doors on campus.
-The doors in Schmitz Hall are restricted and can only be unlocked by individuals with pre-approved badge access.
-DARs must fill out the Keycard Access Request Form for each individual who needs access to Schmitz Hall.
+The doors in Gerberding Hall are restricted and can only be unlocked by individuals with pre-approved badge access.
+DARs must fill out the Keycard Access Request Form for each individual who needs access to Gerberding Hall.
 Only DARs can fill out the Keycard Access Request Form.

 Each submission must correspond to only one employee.
 Each employee for which you are requesting keycard access will necessitate a separate form entry.
 Please ensure the individual for whom you are requesting keycard access is in possession of an active Husky Card before requesting building access.
 Husky Cards are managed by the Husky Card Office, a division of Housing and Food Services.

-The card readers are installed and maintained by the CAAMS group (Campus Automated Access Management System), a part of UW Facilities.
+The keycard readers are installed and maintained by the CAAMS group (Campus Automated Access Management System), a part of UW Facilities.

 Temporary Keycards